er-san/hashy_mchashface/readme.md

 ==================

 Alternative approach:
 If you dont feel running the rails server is necessary.
 Feel free skip that step and utilize querying in postgres.
-You will need to convert your password from a string to SHA1 hash and then query to the database.
+You will need to convert your password from a string to SHA1 hash(make sure its upper case for all characters!) and then query to the database.
+Follow all steps until starting the rails server and then skip to the commands below:

 ```
-psql postgres
-\connect hashy_mchashface_development
+psql hashy_mchashface_development
 select * from hashed_passwords where hash_value = 'your_sha1_hashed_password';```